dgaydukov/cert-aws/sa/files/sa.md

 * transit gateway (2018) - it's aws managed service that works like transit vpc, but don't have all it's complexity of installing and configuring.
 You create TGW and then just attach VPC/VPN configurations and add route tables.
 VPN ECMP (Equal Cost Multipath) support - you can enable when you create TGW, vpn connection must use dynamic routing
 Connect vpc to on-premise network (2 ways):
 * site-to-site VPN.
-Route propagation allows a virtual private gateway to automatically propagate routes to the route tables - so you don't need to manually update RT (works for both static & dynamic routing)
+Route propagation allows a VPG to automatically propagate routes to the route tables - so you don't need to manually update RT (works for both static & dynamic routing)
 After running `CloudFormation/advanced-networking/site-to-site-vpn.yml` you will have to manually go to site-to-site vpn and download configuration (select openswan as router).
+There are 2 types of routing:
+* dynamic - if you customer gateway supports BGP
-Then update values from here (left, right, and last line for `/etc/ipsec.d/aws.secrets`).
+* static - if customer gateway doesn't support BGP Then update values from here (left, right, and last line for `/etc/ipsec.d/aws.secrets`).
 After you will be able to ping ec2 in private vpc
 ```
 # left - on-premise, right - aws vpc side